aeden/pc4d-go/README.markdown

 Asymmetric examples: `pkencrypt` & `pkdecrypt`

-Run either `encrypt` or `pkencrypt` with the appropirate arguments and the final output should show the command required to decrypt.
+Run either `encrypt` or `pkencrypt` with the appropriate arguments and the final output should show the command required to decrypt.

 ### Integrity